A Definitive List Of Who’s Alive And Dead Just Before ‘Avengers: Endgame’

 Definitely dead

-Heimdall (Idris Elba), Gamora (Zoe Saldana), Loki (Tom Hiddleston) and Vision (Paul Bettany) were all killed before the Snap, meaning their deaths were permanent.
+Heimdall (Idris Elba), Gamora (Zoe Saldana), Loki (Tom Hiddleston), and Vision (Paul Bettany) were all killed before the Snap, meaning their deaths were permanent.
 There have been plenty of theories that suggest Loki didn’t actually die by the hands of Thanos, and that Gamora may also be trapped in the Soul World, but we’re going based off of what we were shown throughout Infinity War.

 Check out who makes it out of Endgame when it lands in theaters on April 26.